-Deborah C. Stamps, EdD, MS, RN, GNP, NE, BC
+Deborah C. Stamps, EdD, MBA, MS, RN, GNP, NE-BC

 Dr. Stamps is responsible for managing key clinical units and for ensuring system integration of nursing leadership, clinical initiatives and high standards of quality care and service.
 Her involvement in the community is also impressive, having recently been awarded the March of Dimes – New York State Chapter Volunteer of the Year and the National Association of Negro Business and Professional Women’s Club – 2010 Sojourner Truth Award.
 This award is the highest recognition this organization bestows and is a national distinction for her many community activities.
 In 2011 she was inducted in the Monroe Community Colleges’ Alumni Hall of Fame.
 In 2012, a graduate of Leadership Rochester Program, Athena Award Finalist, and the American Heart Association Women of Distinction Award.
-Dr. Stamps was recently selected as a board member of March of Dimes, is a member of the Finger Lakes Organization of Nurse Executives, The Northeast Regional Director for Chi Eta Phi Sorority, a co-lead for New York State Action Coalition: Future of Nursing Campaign for Action.
+Dr. Stamps was recently selected as a board member of March of Dimes, is a member of the Finger Lakes Organization of Nurse Executives, The Northeast Regional Director for Chi Eta Phi Sorority, and a co-lead for the New York State Action Coalition: Future of Nursing Campaign for Action.
 In addition, she has been published in the American Association of Critical Care Nurses Procedure Manual, the Medsurg Nursing Journal, and the Critical Care Journal.
 She has also conducted research on the topic of Horizontal Violence.
 She earned her certification as a Licensed Practical Nurses from the Educational Opportunity Center, an Associate’s Degree from Monroe Community College, a Baccalaureate Degree from SUNY Brockport, a Master’s Degree from Nazareth College, completed the Nurse Leaders of the Future program at Wharton School, and her Doctorate in Education, Executive Leadership from St. John Fisher College.

 Deborah Elliott, RN, BSN, MBA

-Her professional career began at a community hospital in the Capital District, for which she worked for 27 years, 12 in administrative positions.
+Ms. Elliott’s professional career began at a community hospital in the Capital District, where she worked for 27 years, 12 of which were in administrative positions.
 As a registered professional nurse, Deb’s clinical expertise is in the field of Women’s and Children’s Health, primarily Labor and Delivery.
 Upon completion of her MBA from Union Graduate College, Deb has served in various leadership positions, including Executive Director for the Maternal Infant Network of the Capital District and the Deputy Executive Officer for the New York State Nurses Association.